librestack/librecast/README.md

 ### Documentation

-Coming soon.
-In the meantime, you can probably figure things out by looking at the tests and header files.
+You can probably figure most things out by looking at the tests and header files.
 There are code samples in `test/` that will show you how to do the most common things.

+Lets run through the basic concepts:

 #### Getting started